microsoft/intelligence-toolkit/README.md

 The Intelligence Toolkit is a suite of interactive workflows for creating AI intelligence reports from real-world data sources.
 It helps users to identify patterns, themes, relationships, and risks within complex datasets, with generative AI ([GPT models](https://platform.openai.com/docs/models/)) used to create reports on findings of interest.

-The project page can be found at [github.com/microsoft/intelligence-toolkit](https://github.com/microsoft/intelligence-toolkit/).
+The project page can be found at [github.com/microsoft/intelligence-toolkit](https://github.com/microsoft/intelligence-toolkit/) or [aka.ms/itk](https://aka.ms/itk).

 Instructions on how to run and deploy Intelligence Toolkit can be found [here](https://github.com/microsoft/intelligence-toolkit/blob/main/DEVELOPING.md).